Sasutski/JobHive/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+## Credits
+https://www.kaggle.com/datasets/amirmahdiabbootalebi/salary-by-job-title-and-country - The dataset i used to train the salary model.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.